vincentarelbundock/lockbox/README.md

 There are two main encryption strategies with `age`: passphrase or key pairs.

 The first is simplest.
-A passphrase when encrypting the file.
-Whenever we wish to decrypt the file, we are prompted to supply that same password.
+A passphrase is assigned when encrypting the file.
+Then, whenever someone wishes to decrypt the file, they are prompted to supply that same password.

 The second strategy relies on a pair of keys:

-1.  *Public key*: a (shareable) *string* used for encryption.
+1. Public key: a *shareable* string used for encryption.
-2.  *Private key*: a (secret) *file* for decryption.
+2. Private key: a *secret* file for decryption.

 This situation illustrates the use of key pairs: